Spring Cloud Tutorials – Introduction to Spring Cloud Config Server

 }

-You can see that catalog-service application fetches the catalogservice properties from Config Server during bootstrap time.
-You can bind these properties using @Value or @EnableConfigurationProperties just the way you bind if they are defined within the application itself.
+You can see that the catalog-service application fetches the catalogservice properties from the Config Server during bootstrap time.
+You can bind these properties using @Value or @EnableConfigurationProperties just the way you would if they were defined within the application itself.

 Precedence of properties

-Now that we know there are many ways to provide configuration properties in many files such as application.properties, bootstrap.properties and their profile variants inside application src/main/resources and {application-name}-{profile}.properties, application-{profile}.properties in config-repo.
+Now that we know there are many ways to provide configuration properties in many files, such as application.properties, bootstrap.properties, and their profile variants inside the application’s src/main/resources and {application-name}-{profile}.properties, application-{profile}.properties in config-repo.

-The following diagrams shows the precedence of configuration properties from various properties locations.
+The following diagram shows the precedence of configuration properties from various properties locations.

 Refresh properties at runtime

-Let us see how we can update the configuration properties of catalog-service at runtime without requiring to restart the application.
+Let us see how we can update the configuration properties of catalog-service at runtime without needing to restart the application.

-Update the catalogservice.properties in config-repo git repository and commit the changes.
-Now if you access http://localhost:8181/env you will still see the old properties.
+Update the catalogservice.properties in the config-repo git repository and commit the changes.
+Now, if you access http://localhost:8181/env, you will still see the old properties.

-To test the reloading behaviour let’s add a property name=Siva in config-repo/catalogservice.properties and commit it.
+To test the reloading behavior, let’s add a property name=Siva in config-repo/catalogservice.properties and commit it.

-Create a simple RestController to display name value as follows:
+Create a simple RestController to display the name value as follows:

 @RestController